elbb/elbb-dev-environment/README.md

 ## Local concourse CI environment

 In this development toolset, there is a concourse CI environment that can be used for local development.
-This environment contains a concourse CI server, a git server, a docker registry and a MinIO server.
+This environment contains a concourse CI server, a docker registry and a MinIO server.

 The environment can be started using dobi.